87: Samantha Béart Joins the Party!

 And so every time you talked,

-you somehow managed to speak, leaving the letter E out.
+You somehow managed to speak leaving the letter E out.

-And it was one of the most brilliant things I've ever done.
+And it was one of the most brilliant things i've ever i don't know how you did it to this day

-And so you could basically say, like, my character can do this.
+still think about it oh yeah i think i i think it was that um i pitched the the system was fate And so you could basically say, like, my character can do this.

 And our DM was like, okay, I'll let you split yourself into like small sentient parts,